pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Adjetivos, Advérbios e Resolução de Provas.md

 GABARITO: C

-Item.
 24. Analise a texto a seguir:

 "In 1968, Knuth published the fírst of three volumes with the general title The Art of Computer